 What’s The Average Lifespan Of A Red Fox?

-Foxes do not have long lifespans, they tend to live on average 12 – 18 months in urban areas, and rarely past 3 – 4 years in rural areas – some may be lucky to make closer to 10 years of age; In captivity, foxes can live up to 14 years.
+Foxes do not have long lifespans, they tend to live on average 12 – 18 months in urban areas, and rarely past 3 – 4 years in rural areas; some may make it closer to 10 years of age.
+In captivity, foxes have been known to live up to 14 years.

 What’s The Biggest Killer Of Foxes In The UK?